 The parallels are many, statistically and stylistically.
 Both Schumacher and Hamilton took 12 years to win five titles.
 Both racked up impressive headline numbers, but Hamilton is slightly ahead.

-Lewis Hamilton has begun his quest for a sixth Formula 1 championship-winning success in 2019, having affirmed his status as a modern-day great and moved within striking distance of arguably the sport’s all-time legend Michael Schumacher and his many milestones.
+Lewis Hamilton has begun his quest for a sixth Formula 1 championship-winning success, having affirmed his status as a modern-day great and moved within striking distance of arguably the sport’s all-time legend Michael Schumacher and his many milestones.

 When Schumacher secured his seventh and final world drivers’ title in 2004, neither Hamilton or fellow four-time champion Sebastian Vettel had made their F1 debuts, let alone added their names to the roll call of champions.
 Juan Manuel Fangio’s previous record of five titles stood for 46 years until Schumacher eclipsed the Argentine, but to add a seventh was, to many, a step that would surely never be equalled.